He grew up playing for local US Soccer Development Academy club PA Classics.

 Christian played for Michigan Rush during a brief stint in Michigan.

-His family move to Hershey, Pennsylvania and Pulisic trained with local U.S. Soccer Development Academy club PA Classics.
+His family move to Hershey, Pennsylvania and Christian trained with local U.S. Soccer Development Academy club PA Classics.

-Christian completed a move to Borussia Dortmund at the age of 16 in February 2015.
+Christian completed his move to Borussia Dortmund at the age of just 16 in February 2015.

 He was placed in their Under-17 team and the American talent wasted no time leaving his mark at the German club.